 One of the main benefits of this trail camera is its detection circuit.
 It offers incredible width and significant length.
 The camera features three Passive Infrared Sensors (PIR).
 Each of them covers a 50-degree detection zone.
-So you get in total of 150 degree detection range.
+So you get in a total of 150-degree detection range.
 It comes with a silent swivel that rotates the camera lens in the direction that the motion is detected.

 The motion sensors are able to detect any motion within 45 feet.
 But the camera is also equipped with 30 LEDs for capturing the images at night.
 Its detection range goes to as far as 100 feet.
 Additionally, Moultrie Panoramic 150 is designed with No Glow technology that makes the camera minimally intrusive and almost invisible to the human or animal eye.